|

 inside the cage and how much room will it require for the parakeet

 to properly play with them.
-The cage needs to be spacious enough so
+The cage needs to be spacious enough

-parakeet is housed inside the cage.
+while your parakeet is housed inside the cage.

 The next

 factor is determining how many budgies the cage will house.
-If you
+If

-sides.
-This means if you wish to house two budgies then you need to
+touching the sides.
+This means if you wish to house two budgies

-consider doubling the cage size.
+then you need to consider doubling the cage size.

 The door of

 the cage is also very important.
-Most cages are equipped with three
+Most cages are equipped with

-accommodate your hands and should be easy to open.
-They should also
+doors should all accommodate your hands and should be easy to

-be able to accommodate at least half an arms length inside the
+open.
+They should also be able to accommodate at least half an

-cage.
-This is important if the bird needs to be retrieved and will
+arms length inside the cage.
+This is important if the bird needs

-reduce any added stress.
+to be retrieved and will reduce any added stress.

 Trays are